 Click the thumbnail to view larger image.

-Your tour departs this morning after breakfast from our meeting point in the hotel lobby in Malaga.
-(You might plan to arrive in Malaga the day before the tour starts in order to get over your jet lag and prepare for your adventure.)
-We will have a private group transfer through the scenic southern Spain countryside to Granada, situated at the foot of the beautiful Sierra Nevada mountains.
+This morning after breakfast you'll board your private coach and enjoy a relaxing morning ride through the scenic southern Spain countryside to Granada, situated at the foot of the beautiful Sierra Nevada mountains.
 After checking into our 4-Star hotel in the heart of the city, the rest of the day we'll spend exploring this small city with an ancient past and a surprisingly cosmopolitan feel.
 At midday we'll enjoy a lunch at one of our favorite restaurants in Granada, then you'll have some free time to explore the winding streets and lovely squares of this charming city.

 Tonight we'll enjoy an exciting Flamenco concert followed by a spectacular dinner of Andalusian specialties.